ibm-cloud-docs/vsrx/os-reload.md

 * Create a vSRX VM in the KVM
 * Reconfigure the vSRX with the default configuration for IBM® Cloud

 The process can take between 2 and 5 hours to complete.
-Standalone gateways are out of service during this period.
+Stand-alone gateways are out of service during this period.
 For Juniper High Availability (HA) gateways, when you reload the OS on one of your servers, the vSRX fails over to another server in the cluster and continues to process data traffic.
 After the reload completes, the server rejoins the cluster.

 If the OS reload is changing your vSRX version, then refer to [Upgrading using OS Reload](/docs/vsrx?topic=vsrx-os-reload-upgrade#os-reload-upgrade) to understand the downgrade and upgrade process.
 {: important}